simgrid/simgrid/docs/source/Installing_SimGrid.rst

   Generates the java bindings of SimGrid.

 enable_jedule (on/OFF)
-  Produces execution traces from SimDag simulations, that can then be visualized with the Jedule external tool.
+  Produces execution traces from SimDag simulations, which can then be visualized with the Jedule external tool.

 enable_lua (on/OFF)